oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-core/helidon-core.md

 2
 ```

 The result is 2, this is the default defined in the MinimumChange class.
-There is no @Authenticated on the class or the get method, so no need to provide user details
+There is no @Authenticated on the class or the get method, so no need to provide user details.

-Now let's change the value
+- Now let's change the value - **expect an error**:
+  -  `curl -i -X POST -u jill:password -d "3"  -H "Content-type:application/json"`

+Result:

 ```
 $ curl -i -X POST -u jill:password -d "3"  -H "Content-type:application/json" http://localhost:8080/minimumChange